 Catherine Duarte, MSc is a PhD candidate in the Division of Epidemiology and Biostatistics at UC Berkeley’s School of Public Health and a Robert Wood Johnson Foundation Health Policy Research Scholar.
 Her research examines how education and criminal legal system policies and practices are associated with racial/ethnic health inequities throughout the lifecourse.
 She holds an MSc in the Social and Behavioral Sciences from the Harvard T.H.
 Chan School of Public Health.

-Ada Kwan, MHS is a PhD candidate in the Division of Health Policy and Management at the UC Berkeley School of Public Health.
-Her work focuses on understanding access to and drivers of quality of care, including the role of disparities and patient and provider characteristics.
-Ada often leverages the combination of field experiments and complex survey methods to assess effects of scaling up health and education programs in low-resource settings.
-Ada obtained an MHS degree in International Health and Health Systems from the Johns Hopkins Bloomberg School of Public Health.
+Ada is a postdoctoral researcher at UCSF and is trained as a health economist with a focus on health systems and development economics.
+Ada studies access to and drivers of quality of care, including the roles of disparities and patient and provider characteristics.
+She typically utilizes the combination of field experiments, experimental research designs, and complex survey methods – such as standardized patients – to study the effects and implications of scaling up health and education programs in low-resource settings and for marginalized populations.
+Ada received her PhD in Health Policy and Health Economics from the University of California, Berkeley School of Public Health and her MHS from Johns Hopkins Bloomberg School of Public Health.

 Sandra McCoy, PhD, MPH